Gallery 1957 is proud to present our annual Accra Cultural Week.

 A full-circle moment also unfolds during Accra Cultural Week, with the previous year’s Yaa Asantewaa Art Prize winner’s exhibition running parallel to the new prize announcement.

 • A heartfelt thank you to everyone who joined us for an inspiring week of connection through the power of art and culture at the heart of contemporary African creativity.
-We can’t wait to share what’s in store for next year—stay tuned for exciting updates!
+We can’t wait to share what’s in store for this year—stay tuned for exciting updates!